fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 where :math:`D_m` = molecular diffusion coefficient; :math:`a` = pipe radius; and :math:`t_r` = pipe residence time (:math:`\frac {l} {u}`).

-For turbulent flow conditions, the effective dispersion coefficient does not depend on the molecular diffusion coefficient and the formula used is :cite:p:`Basha2007`:
+For turbulent and transitional flow conditions, the effective dispersion coefficient does not depend on the molecular diffusion coefficient and the formula used is :cite:p:`Basha2007`:

  .. math::